nimh-dsst/dsst-defacing-pipeline/README.md

 # DSST Defacing Pipeline

-The defacing workflow for datasets curated by the Data Science and Sharing Team (DSST) will be completed in three steps.
-Each of these steps are explained in more detail later in the document.
+The defacing pipeline for datasets curated by the [Data Science and Sharing Team (DSST)](https://cmn.nimh.nih.gov/dsst) are completed in four steps.
+Each of these steps is explained in more detail with an example.

 1. Generate and finalize ["primary" scans](#glossary) to ["other scans'"](#glossary) mapping file.
 2. Deface primary scans